The Train (short story)

 "The Train" is an early short story by the American author Flannery O'Connor.
-It is one of the six stories included in O'Connor's 1947 master's thesis The Geranium: A Collection of Short Stories and was published in The Sewanee Review in 1948.
+It is one of the six stories included in O'Connor's 1947 master's thesis The Geranium: A Collection of Short Stories and was published in the Spring 1948 issue of The Sewanee Review.
 It later appeared in the 1971 collection The Complete Stories.
-O'Connor revised this story into the first chapter of her novel, Wise Blood.
+O'Connor revised this story into the first chapter of her 1952 novel Wise Blood.

 "The Train" describes a young man, Hazel Wickers, as he boards a train home and his interactions with other passengers and an African American employee who he believes to be the son of someone in his hometown.
 The man denies this.